computationalcore/scalabel-doc/instructions/bbox_tracking.rst

 A human that would use some device to move a distance of 1m.
 Includes, riders/drivers of bicycle, motorbike, scooter, skateboards, horses, roller-blades, wheel-chairs, road cleaning cars, cars without roof, baby carts.
-The vehicle that the rider is on (
-    for example, bicycle, motorcycle, or scooter) should be labeled separately.
+The vehicle that the rider is on, such as bicycle, motorcycle, and scooter, should be labeled separately.
 However, do not label a visible driver of any car with roof.

 .. figure:: ../media/instructions/bbox/rider.png